Guankou Hunan, China Travel Guide

 Common visa types for travelers include the L Visa (Tourist Visa), F Visa (Non-commercial Visit Visa), and M Visa (Business Visa).

-Visa fees vary by nationality and the urgency of your application.
-Upon arrival, provide your passport and visa, complete an arrival card, and undergo biometric information collection.
+Visa application costs vary by nationality and the urgency of your application.
+Upon arrival, provide your passport and visa, complete an disembarkation card, and undergo biometric information collection.

 If your flight experiences delays or cancellations, you might qualify for compensation.

 China uses the Chinese Yuan Renminbi (CNY, ¥).
-Alipay and WeChat Pay are the dominant payment options.
+Alipay and WeChat Pay are the dominant methods of payment.

 Large banks in bigger cities such as Changsha, like Bank of The people's republic of china or ICBC, offer foreign currency exchange.
 ATMs are widely available in cities and larger towns.
 Look for machines displaying UnionPay, Visa, or MasterCard logos.